bryan3023/readme-builder/results/js-quiz/README.md

 ## Usage

-Answer questions as quickly as possible, then add your initials to the scoreboard.
+Answer questions as quickly as you can, then add your initials to the scoreboard.

 ## License